-I’m going show you an easy 4 step plan of attack for these to help give you a nice, tall, upright posture as soon as possible.
+I’m going show you an easy 4 step plan of attack for these common posture mistakes to help give you a nice, tall, upright posture as soon as possible.

-And you’ll see just how quickly these new posture gains are going to improve your muscle gains as well!
+And you’ll see just how quickly these new posture corrections are going to improve your muscle gains as well!

 THE 4 MOST COMMON POSTURE ISSUES

-There are 4 posture issues that are extremely common, and they tend to cause the biggest problems for those of us working to building muscle.
+There are 4 posture issues that are extremely common, and they tend to cause the biggest problems for those of us working to build muscle.

 I’m going to use Jesse as my ‘poster child’ for bad posture, since he had almost all of these issues when he first got here.

 And, while we’ve all noticed the muscle gains he’s made over the past few years, it’s important to recognize that those would have been impossible had he not first increased his posture awareness and made some important fixes.

 Let’s take a look at each of these posture issues one by one.

-In thoracic kyphosis, the upper spine is rounded forward.
-This is a common posture problem that can be either genetic or caused by spending most of our day driving or working hunched over at a desk.
+In thoracic kyphosis, the thoracic spine (upper back) is rounded forward.
+This is a common posture problem that can be either genetic or caused by excessive periods of time sitting throughout the day while driving or working hunched over at a desk.
 This can cause neck strain, upper back strain and other muscle imbalances.

-As you can see, you actually can’t lift your arm over your head fully if you’re in this position.
+As you can see, you actually can’t lift your arm over your head fully if you’re in this leaning forward position.

 So, you can imagine how thoracic kyphosis is going to mess with your ability to properly perform a number of key weightlifting exercises.
 And if you perform them with this rounded posture, you could actually worsen the thoracic kyphosis which could ultimately cause long term problems.

-Slumped, rounded shoulders often go hand in hand with thoracic kyphosis.
-And you’re begging for shoulder pain if you don’t fix this!
+Slumped, round shoulders often go hand in hand with thoracic kyphosis.
+And you’re begging for shoulder pain if you don’t fix these poor posture habits!

 You’ll see how the domino effect starts to come in.

 A rounded upper back can cause rounded shoulders.
-Then as a compensation for that rounding, if you want to look straight ahead you’re going to tilt your neck upward into this craned-forward, maladaptive ‘nerd neck’ position.
+Then as a compensation for that rounding, if you want to look straight ahead you’re going to tilt your neck upward into this craned-forward, maladaptive ‘nerd neck’ position with the head forward.

 This has the effect of overarching your neck and weakening the deep neck flexors.
-This one can cause ongoing neck pain, tension headaches and the list goes on.
+This poor alignment can cause ongoing neck pain, tension headaches and the list goes on.

 Now what about the pelvis?

 Typically when the upper spine curves into this hunched forward position, people end up with a posterior pelvic tilt in which the pelvis tucks under.
 Or as I like to refer to it, “ass-not” position.
-This has the effect of tightening the hamstrings and weakening the lower back and causing lower back pain.
+This has the effect of tightening the hamstrings, weakening the lower back and causing lower back pain.

 So as you can see, we have four main posture issues to address and we’re going to do so one by one.
 It won’t take up much time to perform these once a day, and you’ll start seeing better results with your posture pretty quickly!

-HOW TO FIX YOUR POSTURE – 4 STEP PLAN
+HOW TO FIX YOUR POSTURE – 4 BEST CORRECTIVE EXERCISES

 Here’s the good news about all this bad posture.